Few 21st century American activists are more iconic than DeRay McKesson.

 Men, on the whole, are not under siege in America.
 That said, black men experience systemic disparities in the criminal justice system in ways that are so broad in scope that it is hard to believe sometimes.

-5. Do you talk about sexism with your male peers?
 If so, what strategies prove most effective, and if not, what’s your biggest inhibition to doing so?

 I do.
 I’ve found it helpful to ask men to think about times when they’ve felt unsafe and then have them think about times when they think women feel unsafe, or other people from identities that they don’t share.
 Safety is an interesting nexus that most people can understand.
 And in these conversations, I’ve had men, especially straight men, realize that they almost never think about their own safety because of the way society is set up.

 Being killed by the police, being seen as a threat simply for existing, and homophobia and its manifestations.

 I wish that we spoke more about the ways that both men and women participate in and perpetuate homophobia.
 In the public conversation, homophobia is always seen as physical violence or overt verbal violence but rarely portrayed in the more subtle ways that it shows up in day-to-day life.